SkylineCommunications/dataminer-docs/develop/codingguidelines/Validation/Validation.md

 ## Alarm Console

-The [Alarm  console](xref:Working_with_the_Alarm_Console) does not indicate any problems related to an element running the implemented protocol.
+The [Alarm Console](xref:Working_with_the_Alarm_Console) does not indicate any problems related to an element running the implemented protocol.